-In celebrating nearly 90 years of history we pay tribute to the women and others who paved the way for us to be a leading Brisbane Catholic Girls School.
+In celebrating over 90 years of history, we pay tribute to the women and others who paved the way for us to be a leading Brisbane Catholic Girls School.

 Columba Phelan – acquired the 1890’s grand residence of Dr Foxton.
 A convent was established and a year later the adjacent Holy Family Parish School commenced.
 In January 1929, Brigidine College opened as a secondary school.